hoangthangta/BSRBF_KAN/README.md

-For a new KAN which is based on function combinations (better code also), see: https://github.com/hoangthangta/FC_KAN
+For a new KAN that is based on function combinations (also include BSRBF-KAN and better code), see: https://github.com/hoangthangta/FC_KAN

 # BSRBF_KAN